mridul-pr/employwise-assignment/README.md

 This is a React-based web application for EmployWise.
 It includes user authentication and various reusable components.

+The final website hosted in vercel : https://employwise-assignment-pi.vercel.app/

 NOTE:Ceate the .env in root folder as REACT_APP_API_BASE_URL=https://reqres.in/api

 ## Tech Stack